 - 1. Analyze the three dimensional interactions of biological molecules that stabilize biomolecule function. - 2.
-Compare the structures and functions of biomolecules and relate the functions to the structural organizations of biomolecules. - 3.
+Compare the structures and functions of biomolecules and relate the functions to the structural organizations of biomolecules . - 3.
 Demonstrate understanding of buffers and biological buffering in biological buffering by completing buffer calculations and identifying the sources of buffers in living systems. - 4.
 Demonstrate understanding of the acid/base properties of functional groups in biological molecules by calculation and description. - 5.
 Describe the composition and structure of biological membranes. - 6.
 Describe the primary, secondary, tertiary and quaternary structure of proteins and the chemical interactions that stabilize and disrupt levels of protein structure. - 7.
 Describe the properties of water, interactions between biological molecules and water and the importance of water to the biochemistry of living systems. - 8.
 Discuss and analyze the mechanisms and kinetics of enzymes and calculate kinetic constants using common methods employed in enzyme analysis. - 9.
-Discuss and note the overall functions of central catabolic pathways including glycolysis, citric acid cycle and electron transport and oxidative phosphorylation. - 10.
-Explain the similarities and differences between catabolic and anabolic metabolic pathways based on overall function, types of coenzymes employed, and thermodynamics. - 11.
-Identify the amino acid building blocks of proteins and describe the chemistry of peptide bond formation. - 12.
-Identify the biological and compartmentation differences between prokaryotic and eukaryotic cells and describe where the central metabolic pathways take place in each type of cell. - 13.
-List and define the types of regulation of enzymes. - 14.
-Recognize and describe the structures and functions of fatty acids and lipids. - 15.
-Recognize and describe the structures and functions of monosaccharides, monosaccharide derivatives, oligosaccharides and polysaccharides. - 16.
-Recognize and describe the structures and functions of nucleotides and nucleic acids. - 17.
-Recognize enzyme classes and the common catalytic mechanisms employed by biological catalysts. - 18.
-Recognize how the application of thermodynamics to biological systems can predict the direction of reactions involved in metabolic pathways. - 19.
-Recognize the basic steps and procedures in protein purification and analysis and predict how proteins will separate by chromatographic and electrophoresis procedures based on their chemical makeup.
+Identify the amino acid building blocks of proteins and describe the chemistry of peptide bond formation. - 10.
+Identify the biological and compartmentation differences between prokaryotic and eukaryotic cells and describe where the central metabolic pathways take place in each type of cell. - 11.
+List and define the types of regulation of enzymes. - 12.
+Recognize and describe the structures and functions of monosaccharides, monosaccharide derivatives, oligosaccharides and polysaccharides. - 13.
+Recognize and describe the structures and functions of nucleotides and nucleic acids. - 14.
+Recognize enzyme classes and the common catalytic mechanisms employed by biological catalysts. - 15.
+Recognize the basic steps and procedures in protein purification and analysis and predict how proteins will separate by chromatographic and electrophoresis procedures based on their chemical makeup. - 16.
+Discuss and note the overall functions of central catabolic pathways including glycolysis, citric acid cycle and electron transport and oxidative phosphorylation. - 17.
+Explain the similarities and differences between catabolic and anabolic metabolic pathways based on overall function, types of coenzymes employed, and thermodynamics. - 18.
+Recognize how the application of thermodynamics to biological systems can predict the direction of reactions involved in metabolic pathways.